fpersson/logtool/README.md

 **About**

-A better way use Android Debug Bridge (adb)
+A better way debug your software.

+Support:
+* Android logcat
+* rs232 (expermintal)

 **Configuration:**